programminghistorian/ph-submissions/en/drafts/originals/text-mining-youtube-comments.md

 ### Pre-processing

-In this section, we explain how to clean and pre-process the comment data you’ve collected to make it usable for text data mining.
+In this section, we explain how to clean and pre-process the comment data you’ve collected to make it usable for text mining.

 As noted above, the unique properties of YouTube comments (such as rare words, slang, other languages, or comments that include special characters or emojis), mean that some initial data cleaning is necessary to ensure that each comment contains enough meaningful text data for Wordfish scaling.
 Comments with little or no usable text data need to be removed, because they will cause substantial skew in a Wordfish model: the model relies on scores given to words within semantically meaningful prose, and comments with fewer than 10 words are unlikely to contain such meaning.
 This can impact the meaningfulness of results, or may cause the scaling process to fail entirely.